Lab 0: Getting Started

 lab00.py

-Your responses to WWPD questions are not submitted to Gradescope, and they don't need to be.
+Your responses to WWPD questions are not submitted to Pensieve, and they do not need to be.
 Lab credit is based on code writing questions.

 Congratulations, you just submitted your first assignment!